prokoudine/ardour-manual-sphinx/source/ardour-configuration/preferences/index.rst

    -  **Preroll**: sets the duration of the preroll for playing and recording when using a preroll.
 Can be a musical duration (in bars) or a duration in seconds.
    -  **Create a marker when a MIDI program change is received (and RECORDING)** allows capturing a MIDI program change when recording from an external MIDI device.
    -  **Locate to the next matching scene marker when a MIDI program change is received (and NOT recording)**: allows moving the playhead to a previously captured MIDI scene event when received a MIDI program change.
+   -  **Stop transport using the current grid (if any)**: if enabled, stopping the transport (playback or recording) will happen at the next grid point instead of immediately.

 -  **Looping**